jureeder/SDR-Processing-and-Detection/README.md

 - Challenges you encountered while doing the project.

 - Is there a better method for processing the data than Fourier Analysis for providing context of speech?

+Write-up can be edited by following this link: https://www.overleaf.com/7861419241mgrvzyyffwdz#85c7ab